About 1 in every 5 women in South Africa suffers from depression or anxiety during and after pregnancy

 The Perinatal Mental Health Project (PMHP) addresses the need of integrated mental health care for pregnant and postpartum women and girls.

 Recognising the need for public maternal mental health services, we are working towards mental health support for all mothers to promote their well-being, and that of their children and communities.

-The Project was founded to address mental illness among pregnant women and girls from some of the most disadvantaged communities affected by poverty, HIV/AIDS, violence, abuse, social exclusion and refugee status.
-The demographic profile of our beneficiaries is 70% black, 28% coloured and 2% white.
+We are addressing mental disorders among pregnant women and girls from some of the most disadvantaged communities affected by poverty, HIV/AIDS, intimate partner violence and insecure refugee status.

 Read our mother’s stories here

 Through our four programmes we translate evidence-based experience and research to engage with local and international change agents and build capacity among health and social development workers to provide empathic support for pregnant women and new mothers.

 We work with civil society and international organisations, academic institutions and partner with the Department of Health and the Department of Social Development.